After tax contributions

 How much can I contribute?

 An annual limit of $180,000 applies to all after-tax contributions made to superannuation.
 This includes voluntary payments and spouse contributions.
 Contributions that exceed these limits will be taxed at 48%.
+However, from 1 July 2017, the amount will be lowered to $100,000.
+Please talk to your account manager, or call 132 467 for more information.

 If you’re under age 65, you may also be able to make after-tax contributions of up to three times the limit over a three-year period under the ‘bring-forward’ rule.
 This means that you can contribute up to $540,000 in one financial year, but then nothing for the next two financial years.